How to Apply HOG Feature Extraction in Python

 • It uses a detection window of 64x128 pixels, so the image is first converted into (64, 128) shape.

-• The image is then further divided into small parts, and then the gradient and orientation of each part is calculated.
+• The image is then further divided into small parts, and then the gradient and orientation of each part are calculated.
 It is divided into 8x16 cells into blocks with 50% overlap, so there are going to be 7x15 = 105 blocks in total, and each block consists of 2x2 cells with 8x8 pixels.

 • We take the 64 gradient vectors of each block (8x8 pixel cell) and put them into a 9-bin histogram.